richard-acquah/Cryptography-Lab/README.md

 # Cryptography-Lab

 ## Objectives
 These cryptography labs demonstrate how to install cryptographic tools and how it is used to encrypt and decrypt files.
 This lab focuses on encrypting and decrypting files using __ccrypt__ and __open ssl__ in Kali Linux.
-The lab is a demonstration of symmetric encryption and how a single key is used to encrypt and decrypt files.
+This lab is a demonstration of symmetric encryption that uses a single key is used to encrypt and decrypt files.

 ## Skills Learned
 + File encryption and decryption.
 + Enhanced knowledge of encryption algorithms.
-+ in-depth understanding of Symmetric encryption.
++ In-depth understanding of Symmetric encryption.

 ## Resources / Tools / Utilities
 + Kali Linux Virtual Machine